usnistgov/metaschema/website/content/specification/syntax/definitions.md

 ### `@name`

 The `@name` attribute provides the definition's identifier, which can be used in other parts of a module, or in an importing *Metaschema module*, to reference the definition.

+This attribute's value MUST be a [token](/specification/datatypes/#token) that is unique among sibling top-level flag definitions.

 **Note:** The names of flags, fields, and assemblies are expected to be maintained as separate identifier sets.
 This allows a *flag definition*, a *field definition*, and an *assembly definition* to each have the same name in a given *Metaschema module*.